charlottetan/prerender-mongo/README.md

-prerender-mongo
+prerender-node-mongo
 =======================

-Express middleware plugin for MongoDB caching, to be used with the [prerender-node](https://github.com/prerender/prerender-node) middleware for [prerender](https://github.com/prerender/prerender)
+Express [npm plugin](https://www.npmjs.com/package/prerender-node-mongo) for MongoDB caching, to be used with the [prerender-node](https://github.com/prerender/prerender-node) middleware for [prerender](https://github.com/prerender/prerender)

 This was inspired by [prerender-mongo](https://github.com/dottodot/prerender-mongo) and modified to work with Express apps.
 This also works with [Meteor](https://www.meteor.com).